harshuljain13/Low-Level-Designs/movie-ticket-booking/uml-diagrams/01_movie_system.md

 ```

 ## Description
-This diagram shows the Movie class with its properties and the associated enums for language and genre.
-The Movie class encapsulates all movie-related data and provides read-only access through properties.
+This diagram shows the simplified Movie class with its core properties and the associated enums for language and genre.
+The Movie class focuses on essential movie information needed for the booking system: ID, name, duration, language, genre, and rating.
+Additional details like director, cast, release date, and trailer URL have been removed to keep the diagram clean and focused.
+The layout is arranged horizontally for better readability.